 Employees will be expected to make their own decisions, call on their own problem-solving skills to find solutions, and manage their own time.
 They will often provide feedback at the very end of a project, rather than during the process.

-The benefits of laissez-faire management are:
+The benefits of laissez-faire management style are:

 - High level of accountability – Under this leadership type, each employee is accountable for their own actions and work.
 This often motivates employees and allows them to take pride in their output.